decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

 the goal of adding methods for additional verifications of the DID, the support for `did:tdw` in the [High Assurance DIDs with DNS] could be more specific to the DID Method.
-For example, the key in the DNS record could be a required `did:tdw` witness, with its Data Integrity proof being a part of the [[ref: DID log entry]] rather than in the [[ref: DIDDoc]] itself.
+For example, the key in the DNS record could be a required `did:tdw` witness, with its [[ref: Data Integrity]] proof being a part of the [[ref: DID log entry]] rather than in the [[ref: DIDDoc]] itself.

 ### Witnesses

-The term "witnesses" is often used in the decentralized trust space to refer to participants in an ecosystem that oversee the evolution of an identifier according to some ecosystem-specific governance framework.
-The goal is for the [[ref: witness]] to collect, verify and approve data about the identifier and share it with others that trust the [[ref: witness]] so they don't need to do that work themselves.
+The term "witness" is often used in the decentralized trust space to refer to participants in an ecosystem that oversee the evolution of an identifier according to some ecosystem-specific governance framework.
+The goal is for a [[ref: witness]] to collect, verify and approve data about the identifier and share it with others that trust the [[ref: witness]] so they don't need to do that work themselves.
 The extra participants are intended to identify both